opendp/opendp/docs/source/user/programming-framework/core-structures.rst

 These computations are modeled with two core structures in OpenDP:
 :py:class:`opendp.mod.Transformation` and :py:class:`opendp.mod.Measurement`.
 These structures are in all OpenDP programs, regardless of the underlying algorithm or definition of privacy.
-By modeling computations in this abstract way, we're able to combine them in flexible arrangements and reason about the resulting programs.
+By modeling computations in this abstract way, we're able to combine them in flexible arrangements and reason about privacy properties at the resulting programs.

 A unifying perspective towards OpenDP is that OpenDP is a system for `relating`:

-#. an upper bound on distance between neighboring function inputs (to)
+#. an upper bound on distance between function inputs
-#. an upper bound on distance between respective function outputs (or distributions)
+#. an upper bound on distance between respective function outputs (or output distributions)

-OpenDP naturally captures the definition of privacy via :ref:`relations <relations>`, because the definition of privacy is an upper bound on distance between probability distributions.

-Each measurement or transformation is a self-contained structure with a relation, function, and supporting proof.
+Each measurement or transformation is a self-contained structure with a map, function, and supporting proof.

 .. _measurement: